natandaniel/web_services_in_core_java/ws.time.1/README.md

 # Description

-This project is a simple illustration of an RPC style SOAP Web Service.
-The service provides the current time as a string or long.
+A simple illustration of an RPC style SOAP Web Service, provides the current time as a string or long.

 Service Endpoint Interface : TimeServer.java